 Depending upon the location of the driving role, a van may be provided.
-In other cases, drivers will need to use their own vehicle.
+In other cases, drivers will need to use their own vehicles.

-All drivers are required to have a valid driving licence and if using your own vehicle valid insurance and MOT (if applicable).
+All drivers are required to have a valid driving licence and if using their own vehicle valid insurance and MOT (if applicable).

 Where a van is provided, all volunteer drivers must ensure that they use the van for RSPCA purposes only.

 Volunteer driver (branch or animal centre)